Cranberry Sauce

 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-This classic Cranberry Sauce has just 5 ingredients and takes 10 minutes to make (plus chilling time).
+This homemade Cranberry Sauce recipe has just 5 ingredients and takes 10 minutes to make (plus chilling time).
 It’s sweetened with orange juice and the perfect antidote to all the richness on your Thanksgiving menu.
 It’s also ideal to make ahead and/or freeze.

 A bowl of cranberry sauce.